amarini3722/engr3/README.md

 (https://github.com/amarini3722/engr3/blob/main/irsensor.py)

 ### Reflection
 This assignment was overall simple but made eaiser by the fact that I did a project using IR sensors last year.
+The wiring was simple and used a total of 3 wires and a ir sensor.